-Even during the COVID-19 pandemic, Managed Services businesses saw less of a negative impact than most other sectors of the tech economy and its value propositions were generally enhanced during the pandemic.
-As Managed Services have matured in the marketplace, so too have its technologies, practices and its staff.
-This makes the trends in Managed Services today relatively clear, as what used to be and what is now considered a challenge or an opportunity has drastically altered.
+Even during the COVID-19 pandemic, businesses using Customer Care saw less of a negative impact than most other sectors of the tech economy and its value propositions were generally enhanced during the pandemic.
+As Customer Care have matured in the marketplace, so too have its technologies, practices and its staff.
+This makes the trends in Customer Care today relatively clear, as what used to be and what is now considered a challenge or an opportunity has drastically altered.
 With the help of the TSIA’s State of Managed Services 2021 research report, here we detail 9 of them.

 1. Value Realization